 Tips For Writing Great Exposition

-The exposition of a story is the beginning of it, and the exposition of your brand should be the same way.
+The exposition of a story is the beginning of it, and the exposition of your brand should be the same.
 It’s the information you provide in order to give the reader a chance to get to know you.

-Exposition is also called “background”, because it provides background for what comes later.
-It’s what lets readers know what is going on, so they can get into the meat of the story or understand why your brand exists.
+Exposition is also called “background” because it provides background for what comes later.
+It lets readers know what is going on, so they can get into the meat of the story or understand why your brand exists.

-Here are four tips for writing great exposition:
+Here are some tips for writing great exposition:

 Use action words and compelling details to draw people in right away.
 Exposition isn’t just sentences that provide facts — it also appeals to readers’ emotions and senses.
 Use active verbs like “created” or “opened”

-Exposition isn’t a top priority any other time either, except when it’s being provided by someone who’s not in danger of getting killed—a narrator, or a character who isn’t fighting at all (the scientist who explains how the monster works, for example).
+Exposition isn’t a top priority, except when it’s being provided by someone who’s not in danger of getting killed—a narrator, or a character who isn’t fighting at all (the scientist who explains how the monster works, for example).

 Exposition Through Text

 Exposition is a fancy word for background information.
-When done well, exposition engages the reader in a way that makes them feel like they are part of the story, not just an outsider.
-It creates empathy with your character, and often takes on the form of inner monologue.
+When done well, exposition engages the reader in a way that makes them feel like they are part of the story, not just an observer.
+It creates empathy with your character and often takes on the form of inner monologue.

 Exposition Through Text: Dialogue

-Unlike long-winded descriptions, dialogue keeps your reader engaged and helps them visualize what’s happening in your story as it unfolds.
-Dialogue can be used in so many ways to move the plot forward and create character development.
+Unlike long-winded descriptions, dialogue keeps your reader engaged and helps them visualize your story unfolding.
+Dialogue can be used to move the plot forward and create character development.